SwedbankPay/developer.swedbankpay.com/payments/invoice/after-payment.md

 ## Options after posting a payment

-When you detect that the payer has reached your `completeUrl`, you need to do a GET request on the payment resource, containing the paymentID generated in the first step, to receive the state of the transaction.
+When you detect that the payer has reached your `completeUrl`, you need to do a GET request on the payment resource, which contains the paymentID generated in the first step, to receive the state of the transaction.
 You will also be able to see the available operations after posting a payment.

-{% include payment-resource.md payment-instrument="invoice"%}
+{% include payment-resource.md payment-instrument="invoice" %}

 * **Abort:** It is possible to abort the process if the payment has no successful transactions.
 [See the PATCH payment description][payment-description].
-* An invoice authorization must be followed by a `Capture` or `Cancel` request.
+* An invoice authorization must be followed by a `capture` or `cancel` request.
-* For reversals, you will need to implement the `Reversal` request.
+* For reversals, you will need to implement the `reversal` request.
 * **If CallbackURL is set:** Whenever changes to the payment occur a [Callback request][callback-request] will be posted to the callbackUrl, which was generated when the payment was created.